Today I thought it was time for some newlywed advice, because thinking back, there are so many things I wish I knew before I got married.

 I wish I knew that the move in together part of a marriage doesn’t just happen smoothly and automatically– How to share space, split household duties and manage joint time and money is something you should think and talk about before the wedding.

-7. Plans don’t always work
+7. Newlywed plans don’t always work

 Friends of mine had a ten year plan when they were married.
 They married in university, and planned to both get their graduate degrees and start teaching for one or two years before starting to have kids around age 29.
 That way they could have a downpayment on a house, and school would be done before the kids came.